spoilt-exile/extras-message-bus/README.md

    - `VOID` (set by `deliveryVoid()` method in builder, **default**) - message for testing, bus will not take any action if there is no receivers;
    - `CALL` (set by `deliveryCall()` method in builder) - message for calling remote service and getting response, time-sensetive, bus will throw message if there is no recievers;
    - `STORE` (set by `deliveryNotification()` in builder) - stores messages if there is no receivers at the moment and trying to send them in future;
 5. Redelivery attempts counter - controls how many times message bus redelivery will try to send this message.
 After all attempts failed bus will store this message and will not try to redeliver it ever again.
-By default equals `3`;
+By default equals `3`.
+Redelivery can be set only for `STORE` delivery policy;

 `MessageOptions` instance could be reused.